glennraya/xendivel/README.md

     /// ...
 ```

-In the example Axios request above you will be redirected to the eWallet payment provider's checkout page to complete the verification there.
+In the example Axios request above you will be redirected to the eWallet payment provider's checkout page to complete the payment authorization there.
 If you are on development mode, you will see something like this: **(Insert Test eWallet Payment Page)**

 Then, on your Laravel route or controller: